Matlal033/Project_PPO_Reacher_Continuous_Control/README.md

 The environment is considered solved when the average score accross all 20 agents reaches 30 for 100 episodes in a row.

 Other specifications for each agent: \
-State size: 33 \
+State size: 33 (informations about position, rotation, velocity and angular velocities) \
 Action size: 4 \
-Each action range: [-1,1] \
+Each action range: [-1,1] (Torque value for each join) \
-\
-Each state comprises informations about position, rotation, velocity and angular velocities. \
-Each action is a Torque value.

 ![](images/Reacher_g1.gif)